FateMeetsLuck/dmildew/README.md

 Since all programs are run in a scope, the `var` keyword declares variables that are stored in the global scope, while `let` and `const` work the same as in ES6.
 This is more similar to Lua.

-If a script function receives more arguments than its parameter names, the remainder of the arguments are stored in a local array called `arguments`.
-The existence of these extra arguments can be checked by `isdefined('arguments')` otherwise attempting to access the arguments keyword when it isn't defined (such as when the correct number of arguments is given) will result in an error.

 ## Help

 There is now a ##dmildew channel on the Freenode IRC network.
 If no one is there, leave a question or comment on the github project page.